Information On COVID-19 & Travel

 The good news is there is still much to do in our community while safely implementing social distancing practices.
 Our picturesque outdoor environment, including many of our public parks like the Yazoo River Trail and Rail Spike Park.
 There are miles of wide open Delta skies and green spaces you can take advantage of.
 Other ideas: Take a self-guided Help Tour.
 Explore Mississippi Blues Trail Markers in our area.
 See Greenwood Civil Rights sites.
 Hiking, biking, tennis, canoeing, fishing, boating, relaxing, listening to music, and picnicking on the Yazoo River bank with a good book from Turnrow Books or the Greenwood Public Library and great meal from one of our many restaurants are all excellent options that qualify as social distancing activities.
 Also, check out our murals around town, snap a pic and don’t forget to tag us using #travelgreenwood.

-Greenwood Dining – (stay updated with closures here)
+Greenwood Dining – (stay updated with restaurant and attractions statuses here)

 Being in the south, we all know the therapeutic value of “comfort food”!
 Delicious options are available both call-in and online ordering for take-out and curbside service, and some restaurants are offering delivery services, too.
 Most of our restaurants have opened at 50 percent capacity per state guidelines.
 If your meal plans are covered and figured out today, consider purchasing gift cards or a meal for friends, elderly and shut-ins, family, or those in need.
 These are all great options to help support our local Greenwood business community while also bringing a little happiness to yourself and others!
 Something about fried chicken and mile-high meringue can really make you feel better about life!